-SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 File d by the registrant // File d by a party other than the registrant $/x/$ appropriate box: / / Prel iminary proxy statement /x/ Defi nitive proxy statement / / Defi nitive additional materials / / Soli citing material pursuant to Rule 14a-11(c) or Rule 14a-12 (NAME OF REGISTRANT AS SPECIFIED IN ITS CHARTER) BEL FUSE INC. (Name of Person(s) Filing Proxy Statement) Paym ent o f filing fee (Check the appropriate box): /x/ \$125 per Exchange Act Rule 0-11(c)(1)(ii), 14a-6(j)(2). / / per each party to the controversy pursuant to Exchange Act Rule $\delta\left( i ight) \left( 3 ight) .$ / / computed on table below per Exchange Act Rules 14a-6(i)(4) 0-11.
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

+File d by a the registrant / / a party other than the registrant /x/ appropriate box: // Prel iminary proxy statement /x/ Defi nitive proxy statement // Defi nitive additional materials / / Soli citing material pursuant to Rule 14a-11(c) or Rule 14a-12 (NAME OF REGISTRANT AS SPECIFIED IN ITS CHARTER) BEL FUSE INC. (Name of Person(s) Filing Proxy Statement) Payme ent o f filing fee (Check the appropriate box): /x/ \$125 per Exchange Act Rule 0-11(c)(1)(ii), 14a-6(j)(2). // per each party to the controversy pursuant to Exchange Act Rule $\delta(i)(3)$. / / computed on table below per Exchange Act Rules 14a-6(i)(4) 9-11.
 (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: (1) the filing fee is based on the proposed maximum aggregate value of the transaction calculated as the sum of (i) 2,000,000 shares of Registrant's Common Stock times \$18.25, the average of the high and low prices as reported by the NASDAQ/NMS on December 16, 1993 and (ii) \$10,000 the cash portion of the consideration to be paid by the registrant in the proposed transaction.
-(4) Proposed maximum aggregate value of transaction: / / 1-11 prev k box if any part of the fee is offset as provided by Excbange Act Rule (a)(2) and identify the filing for which the offsetting fee was paid iously.
-Identify the previous filing by registration statement number, me form or schedule and the date of its filing.
-(1) Amount previously paid: (2) Form, schedule or registration statement no.: (3) Filing party: Registrant

-(4) Date filed:
+(4) // 1-11 prev k box if any part of the fee is offset as provided by Excbange Act Rule (a)(2) and identify the filing for which the offsetting fee was paid iously.
+Identify the previous filing by registration statement number, ne form or schedule and the date of its filing.
+(1) Amount previously paid: (2) Form, schedule or registration statement no.: (3) Filing party: Registrant (4) Date filed:

-Set forth the amount on which the filing fee is calculated and state how it was determined.
+(i) Set forth the amount on which the filing fee is calculated and state how it was determined.

-[BEL FUSE LOGO]
+[BEL FUSE LOG0]